kogakure/website-11ty-stefanimhoff.de/src/posts/2020/everyday-carry.md

 ## Some Stuff I Carry Around Every Day

-A few days ago _Ryan Holiday_ posted the article [Here’s Some Stuff Worth Carrying With You Everywhere](https://ryanholiday.net/heres-some-stuff-worth-carrying-with-you-everywhere/) with an accompanying [video](https://youtu.be/oaXMijw241c) on his blog.
+A few days ago _Ryan Holiday_ posted the essay [Here’s Some Stuff Worth Carrying With You Everywhere](https://ryanholiday.net/heres-some-stuff-worth-carrying-with-you-everywhere/) with an accompanying [video](https://youtu.be/oaXMijw241c) on his blog.

 Ever since I read the article [Meet the men obsessed with carrying all the right stuff](https://www.vox.com/the-goods/2019/7/24/20696487/everyday-carry-reddit-knife-wallet-gun) on Vox, I had the plan to write a similar article, but never had the time to do it.